Grades & Marks Don’t Define Your Intelligence

-Our whole education system has always focused on how much marks you have scored.
+Our whole education system has always focused on how many marks you have scored.
 There has always been an inclination that if you get good marks you are intelligent and if you have scored poorly you are not a good student.
-There has always been some fixation about analyzing a student through these marks and grades.
+There has always been some fixation on analyzing a student through these marks and grades.
 But the problem is getting good marks does not always relate to intelligence.
-From the very beginning we have been taught that get good marks, get in good college you will get better job, and this creates an unnecessary pressure in our mind.
+From the very beginning we have been taught that get good marks, get in a good college you will get a better job, and this creates unnecessary pressure in our mind.
 Anyone can get good marks through cramping everything.
 Marks are always important, but the learning the students get is also important.
 Students must learn something so that they can apply this in future.
-They must be able to apply what they have learnt in real life situations.
+They must be able to apply what they have learnt in real-life situations.

 It’s not always about reading or memorizing the material, it’s about knowing what it means, what is its significance.
 You can get good grades by writing what you have memorized, but have you really learned anything new.
-Possibility is that you have not.
-So, marks may affect your short-term success at best but in the long term it would not help at all.
+The possibility is that you have not.
+So, marks may affect your short-term success at best but in the long term, it would not help at all.
 For you mind working you need to challenge yourself, in doing something new.

 Grades are just one dimensional.
 They just look at your academics.
-But different people have different mindset and different abilities which cannot be solely judged by the grades.
-There are many variables apart from grade that you need to completely assess yourself.
-For e.g., You may be inclined towards computer, so you should take a course in computer programming so that it opens yourself to new opportunities.
+But different people have a different mindset and different abilities which cannot be solely judged by the grades.
+There are many variables apart from the grade that you need to completely assess yourself.
+E.g., You may be inclined towards the computer, so you should take a course in computer programming so that it opens you to new opportunities.
 And your grades will never tell you about your interests.

 Hobbies are activities which we like to do when we are free.
 These are things we take interest in when we want to take a break from everything.
 We cannot keep stressing ourselves every day, everybody needs something through which they can take their mind off, refresh themselves.
 We develop these hobbies in our childhood.
 Remember those summer holidays where we used to take swimming classes, or dance or music lessons tries to learn as many new things as we can.
 And there is always a possibility that some of us really develop a great interest in these activities.

-But then after a few months we had to drop them because of school and other important stuff.
-Education for everybody has always been about books, attending classes etc. From the beginning children have been taught the same subjects as Maths, Physics, Accountancy etc. Maybe earlier these systems have worked well for everyone.
-But now-a-days things have changed a lot.
-People have started focus on more practical knowledge, its not always about bookish knowledge.
+But then after a few months, we had to drop them because of school and other important stuff.
+Education for everybody has always been about books, attending classes etc. From the beginning, children have been taught the same subjects like Maths, Physics, Accountancy etc. Maybe earlier these systems have worked well for everyone.
+But nowadays things have changed a lot.
+People have started to focus on more practical knowledge, it’s not always about bookish knowledge.

 Hence the hobbies play a very important role in the lives of the students academic.
 They can explore their skills, explore themselves.